 Michael Ovitz has sold the 'Ice House', a well-known Beverly Hills landmark...

 Michael Ovitz Opens Home for an Art Tour

 Michael Ovitz is allowing private tours of his renowned art collection located in his home.
 The tours will be facilitated by the Santa Monica Museum of Art...

-Over the past forty years, Michael Ovitz has been involved in a wide variety of activities in the worlds of entertainment, advertising, finance, business and philanthropy.
+Michael Ovitz has been involved in a wide variety of activities over the last 40 years in the worlds of entertainment, investment, advertising, finance, business and philanthropy.
 He began his entertainment career prior to graduating from UCLA, as a tour guide at Universal Studios.
 He later started in the mailroom of the William Morris Agency, soon became a highly successful TV agent there before leaving with four colleagues to found CAA.

 Ovitz co-founded Creative Artists Agency (CAA) in 1974 and served as its Chairman until 1995.
 Over that 20-year period, he grew the agency from a start-up organization to the world's leading talent agency, representing more than 1,000 of the most notable actors, directors, musicians, screenwriters and other personalities in the entertainment industry.
 While at CAA, Mr. Ovitz was known for assembling "package deals", wherein CAA would utilize its talent base to provide directors, actors and screenwriters to a studio, thus shifting the negotiating leverage from the studios to the talent.